Non-equilibrium dynamics of bacterial colonies -- growth, active fluctuations, segregation, adhesion, and invasion: Results and Discussion

 \subsection{Exponential colony growth}

 Figures~\ref{bacterianumber} shows simulation results for colony growth.
 As for experimental systems, colonies approximately maintain a spherical shape during growth.
 In the simulations, both the number of bacteria and the colony radius increase exponentially with time.
+Colony radii are quantified by measuring the distance between the center of mass and cells on the boundary at a fixed polar angle and azimuth.
 Since we have not taken into account a position-dependence of nutrient availability inside colonies, we expect to see such growth dynamics in experiments only for small cell colonies in rich media.
 Experimentally, an exponential increase of the radii of \textit{N.~gonorrhoeae} colonies has been observed for about three hours during the initial growth of young colonies~\cite{welker2021spatio}.

 Next, analytical formulas are derived for the simulated growth dynamics.
 The cell-growth simulations are based on the assumption of two growth phases - consisting of single cocci and diplococci.
 The advantage of this two-phase model is that it allows the introduction of a controllable randomization of division events and thus the avoidance of artificial division synchronization.
 A single coccus can divide to form a diplococcus, which is a random event that occurs with rate $\alpha$.
-The resulting diplococcus can not divide immediately but grows on average for a time $t_{\rm r}$ until it separates into two single cocci that can then divide.
+The resulting diplococcus cannot divide immediately but grows on average for a time $t_{\rm r}$ until it separates into two single cocci that can then divide.
 We denote the average number of all cells forming the cocci and diplococci by $N(t)$.
 The average number of cells that are single cocci is denoted by $N_{\mathrm{c}}(t)$.
 Since only the single cocci are assumed to divide, the overall number of bacteria is determined by

 We next consider the governing equation for the number of single cocci $N_{\mathrm{c}}(t)$, which increases at time $t$ through separation of diplococci.
 The separating diplococci, in turn, were formed at time $t-t_{\mathrm{r}}$ through division of single cocci.
 Hence, the increase of single cocci at time $t$ is given by $2 \alpha N_{\mathrm{c}}(t-t_{\mathrm{r}})$, where the factor $2$ results from cell doubling during division.
 Simultaneously, the number of single cocci is reduced through formation of diplococci with rate $ \alpha N_{\mathrm{c}}(t)$.
 Overall, we obtain